scholarslab/NeatlineWaypoints/README.md

 # NeatlineWaypoints

-Adds a list of waypoints to Neatline exhibits.
+Adds an ordered list of waypoints to Neatline exhibits.